-This item includes the assigned values of the "Yoigo", "MásMóvil" and "Pepephone" trademarks, according to the independent expert valuations performed for the business combinations mentioned in note 4.2.a) as well as the assigned values of the "Euskaltel", "R" and "Telecable" trademarks, according to the independent expert valuations performed for the business combinations mentioned in note 4.1.b).
-All have been assigned to the Lorca CGU.
+This item includes the assigned values of the "Yoigo", "MásMóvil" and "Pepephone" trademarks, as well as the assigned values of the "Euskaltel", "R" and "Telecable" trademarks, according to the independent expert valuations performed for the business combinations mentioned in note 4.2.b).
+All were allocated to the Lorca CGU.